isogeo/doc-admin/Help/en/introduction/share.md

-# Cataloging: a prerequisite for sharing

-This step is essential for sharing and adding value to your data assets.
+﻿# Cataloging: a prerequisite for sharingThis step is essential for sharing and adding value to your data assets.
 It serves to organize the metadata records into different catalogs, for example:

 * one catalog for internal use,
 * one catalog for partners